Pethaudi/Es6ComponentsManager/README.md

 # Es6ComponentsManager
 Es6 Web-Components-Manager with webpack, browsersync and optional electron

-There are 2 programs in this project.
+There are 2 programs in this project (you can just download jars).

 1. CreateWebProject
 2. CreateWebComponent